 Altogether we have an interesting spec list for Student ID.

 The same eligible device specs that only support NFC A-B across all devices

-I’m calling it (again): the only technology that fits this profile along with Express Cards (for Student ID cards but not Ponta) is MIFARE iOS 12 PassKIT Wallet passes are simply MIFARE.
+The only technology that fits this profile along with Express Cards for Student ID cards is MIFARE.
 Only Apple could pull this kind of ‘under the hood thing’ off in iOS 12 without anybody suspecting and it neatly puts all the major NFC technology pieces on Apple Pay: EMV, FeliCa, MIFARE and PBOC China Transit.

 Blackboards’ push to adopt NFC in addition to their existing MIFARE-based solutions, back in 2012 showed incredible insight into the potential of this technology.
 The security, convenience and flexibility that NXPs NFC and MIFARE solutions bring truly reflect the student lifestyle.
 Now access to campus services can be simply enabled via a smart watch or smart phone.

 Based on this and the fact it came 2 years after a FeliCa demo of Blackboard Student ID cards with a rumored migration from FeliCa to MIFARE, plus the eligible device specs, the only conclusion is that Student ID cards on iOS 12 are MIFARE which is NFC-A/B (technically NFC-A).

 Wallet supports the value added service (VAS) protocol for transmitting data from supported passes to compatible NFC terminals.
 The VAS protocol can be implemented on contactless terminals and uses NFC to communicate with supported Apple devices.